laxeye/zga/README.md

 * Short read multi-threaded processing: QC, filtering, trimming, overlapped pairs merging.
 * Assemblies from short reads, long reads or hybrid assembly using modern and powerful assemblers: [SPAdes](http://cab.spbu.ru/software/spades/), [Unicycler](https://github.com/rrwick/Unicycler/), [Flye](https://github.com/fenderglass/Flye) or [MEGAHIT](https://github.com/voutcn/megahit).
 * Quality control of assembly: completeness and contamination assessment with [CheckM](https://github.com/Ecogenomics/CheckM) as well as PhiX detection.
-* Fast annotation of bacterial and archeal genome assemblies with [DFAST](https://github.com/nigyta/dfast_core) .
+* Fast annotation of bacterial and archeal genome assemblies with [bakta](https://github.com/oschwengers/bakta).
 * No High Performance Computing needed.
 The pipeline works on laptop or desktop.

 ## Installation

-ZGA is written in Python and tested with Python 3.6, 3.7 and 3.8.
+ZGA is written in Python and tested with Python 3.8 - 3.10.

 ### Install with conda